jtpeller/math-book/0-Prologue/1-Numbers.md

 Numerals describe the symbols used to represent a number.
 For instance, $1$ represents having a single item, while $2$ represents two items.
 Numerals are how numbers are displayed for reading.
 Representation of numbers is crucial.
 For instance, Arabic numbers include what you probably are familiar with: $0, 1, 2, 3, 4, ...$

 Another representation is Roman Numerals, which does not have a representation of zero.
-It looks like this: $I, II, III, IV, V, VI, VII, VIII, IX, X,...$.
-The full table of Roman Numeral symbols and their values is shown in the table below.
+It looks like this: $I, II, III, IV, V, VI, VII, VIII, IX, X, ...$ The full table of Roman Numeral symbols and their values is shown in the table below.
 Note that there is no zero.

 | Symbol | Value |
 | ------ | ---- |